 - Make cultured butter.
 The liquid byproduct is cultured buttermilk.

-- Buy a starter culture and combine with fresh milk.
+- Buy a starter culture and combine it with fresh milk.

 - Allow raw milk to sit at room temperature to clabber.
-Culture and re-culture several batches of milk until the milk thicken dependably and tastes tart, but not bitter.
+Culture and re-culture several batches of milk until the milk thickens dependably and tastes tart, but not bitter.

-- Combine 1 Tbsp of store-bought buttermilk per 1 cup of fresh milk and allow to thicken at room temperature.
+- Combine 1 Tbsp of store-bought buttermilk per 1 cup of fresh milk and allow to thicken at room temperature, for 12 to 24 hours.
+As it sits out, it will get thicker and tangier.

-Note: If you have an affordable source of raw milk, either #1 or #3 will be your most frugal options.
-For those who do not (including myself), the best route will be #4, and saving some from each batch to re-culture another one.
+If you have an affordable source of raw milk, either #1 or #3 will be your most frugal options.
+For those who do not, the best route will be #4, saving some from each batch to re-culture another one.

-- Add 1 Tbsp of white wine vinegar or apple cider vinegar to 1 cup of milk.
-Allow to sit at room temperature until the milk thickens.
+- In a glass measuring cup add 1 Tablespoon distilled vinegar or apple cider vinegar to 1 cup of milk.
+Let the mixture sit at room temperature until the milk thickens, about 5-10 minutes.

 - Combine 1 Tbsp of lemon juice and 1 cup of milk.
-Allow to sit at room temperature until the milk thickens.
+Stir and allow to sit at room temperature until the milk thickens, for about 5-10 minutes.

-- Combine 3/4 cup plain homemade yogurt with 1/4 cup whole milk.
+- Combine ¾ cup Plain Yogurt with ¼ cup whole milk.

-Just in case “because it makes everything taste better” isn’t a good enough reason for you, here are four more reasons to consider using buttermilk more often and keep some in the fridge:
+Just in case “because it makes everything taste better” isn’t a good enough reason for you, here are six more reasons to consider using buttermilk more often and keep some in the fridge:

 - It should be easier to digest for anyone who is lactose intolerant – much of the milk sugar has been broken down into lactic acid.